 19. Elevador de Santa Justa

-It’s quite impossible to miss this iron structure towering the rooftops of Baixa, in the shopping area.
-The entry fee is not cheap for Lisbon standards (6€ for a return ticket) but you can also use your 24-hour transportation ticket to use the elevator and just pay the 1,50€ entrance fee for the view.
+It’s quite impossible to miss this iron structure towering over the rooftops of Baixa, in the shopping area.
+The entry fee is not cheap for Lisbon standards (6€ for a return ticket), but you can also use your 24-hour transportation ticket to use the elevator and just pay the 1,50€ entrance fee for the view.

 Insider Tip: You can go up to Mosteiro do Carmo and walk behind it to the platform leading to the elevator and enjoy the view for free!
 You’re welcome.